donpdonp/dna/README.md

 ## Genome

-The patern of my DNA, as decoded by 23andme
+The pattern of my DNA, as decoded by 23andme on Dec 2012.

 ## License
 ```